typesense/typesense-website/docs-site/content/0.23.1/api/README.md

 - **[New in v0.23.1]** Allow word position in a field value to be used a ranking signal via the `prioritize_token_position` search parameter.
 - **[New in v0.23.1]** Improved stability in rotation of geographically distributed clusters having a large dataset.
 - **[New in v0.23.1]** ARM builds now work on more ARM processors (previously worked only on Graviton instances)
+- **[New in v0.23.1]** Null / empty string values can be configured to be pushed to the end during sorting.

 ### Bug Fixes